 I came back to the meadow an unsuspecting hart, trying to wake up from a long night of walking.
 I was looking for a subtext, a heavy horsy bee doing battle with its inclination.
 What’s your angle?
 A little evanescent on the rim, it’s only a willow, beaked and shining, a toothy margin holding up banks.
 Have we

 sign up to receive a new poem-a-day in your inbox

 This is the way water thinks about the desert.
 The way the thought of water gives you something to stumble on.
 A ghost river.
 A sentence trailing off toward lower ground.
 A finger pointing at the rest of the show.
 I wanted to read it.
-I wanted to write a poem and call it "Ephemeral Stream" and dedicate it to you because you made of this imaginary creek a hole so deep it looked like a green eye taking in the storm, a poem interrupted by forgiveness.
+I wanted to write a poem and call it "Ephemeral Stream" because you made of this imaginary creek a hole so deep it looked like a green eye taking in the storm, a poem interrupted by forgiveness.
 It's not over yet.
 A dream can spend all night fighting off the morning.
 Let me start again.
 A stream may be a branch or a beck, a crick or kill or lick, a syke, a runnel.
 It pours through a corridor.
 The door is open.
 The keys are on the dashboard.